claudiob/red-fab-deploy/README.markdown

 ### Fabfile

-Inside your fabfile you need to set the following settings for amazon:
+The first thing you need to do is set up your fabfile.
+This project includes an example that is necessary to get started called fabfile_example.py.
+You can take a look at it and replace the default values with your actual values.

+Importantly there are different settings for setting up Amazon EC2 instances or Rackspace Cloud instances.
+These settings are listed below:

 	PROVIDER = 'amazon'
 	AWS_ACCESS_KEY_ID     = 'yourawsaccesskeyid',